 It seems to be the case that physically writing something triggers the R.A.S.
 (Reticular Activating System).
 This system signals the brain to pay extra attention to the task at hand.

-Now note this before you start making your Journal Ultimate Guide; there’s no shortage of high-quality journals available on the market these days.
+Now note this before you start making your handwriting plan; there’s no shortage of high-quality journals available on the market these days.
 A quick search on Amazon reveals over 9,000 results when queried for a “high-quality journal”.
 Worse yet, Google finds over a million results for the same query.
 It inevitably raises the question: How would we narrow down the criteria to ensure we find the best quality journal possible?

 If the Swiss are known for their watches, Italians are known for their leather.
 It’s no secret Italian leather is considered the best quality leather in the world.
 It is made with tradition and passion.
 Their finest craft being passed down from generation to generation.
 Only all-natural vegetable and plant-based extracts are used by craftsmen to manufacture Italian leather.
 Because it isn’t mass-produced, it takes much longer to make than the cheaper factory-made substitutes.